douglascraigschmidt/LiveLessons/ImageStreamGang/README.md

-This folder contains source code thats implement pattern-oriented variants of the [ImageTaskGangApplication](https://github.com/douglascraigschmidt/LiveLessons/tree/master/ImageTaskGangApplication) from my [Java
+This folder contains source code that implements pattern-oriented variants of the [ImageTaskGangApplication](https://github.com/douglascraigschmidt/LiveLessons/tree/master/ImageTaskGangApplication) from my [Java